Catalina Island Fishing for Sport

-Sport fishing on Catalina is one of the island’s greatest attractions.
+Sport fishing around Catalina Island is one of the area’s greatest attractions.
 Anglers can catch everything from marlin to calico bass to yellowtail and halibut if they are patient and ready.
-Some individuals fish from their yachts, while others fish from the coast.
-Popular locations are the focus on excursions; areas like the Catalina Harbor, Isthmus and even the mainland are also preferred locations.
+Some individuals fish from their boat or yacht, while others fish from the coast.
+Popular locations for Catalina Island fishing are the focus on excursions; Catalina Harbor, Isthmus and even the mainland are some of the preferred locations.

-The first thing to realize about fishing in Catalina Island is that fish are usually found close inshore.
-The ideal time for fishing is in the spring season, because this is when fish move into shallower waters for the spawning season.
+The first thing to realize about Catalina Island fishing is that fish are usually found close to shore.
+The ideal time for fishing is in the spring season.
+This is when fish move into shallower waters for the spawning season.
 During this time, fish will stay around the margins of rocky points and perhaps even kelp beds.

-If you love fishing so much that you have made a career out of it, then why not compete in the Tin Cup Tournament or the Catalina Classic?
-Fishing tournaments are fun and lucrative to the winning angler.
-Come see the bubbling fishing scene in this beautiful California island!
+If you love fishing so much that you have made a career out of it, then you may want to compete in one of the annual billfish, halibut and sea bass tournaments.
+Catalina Island Fishing tournaments are fun and lucrative to the winning angler.
+Come see the exciting fishing scene in this beautiful California Island!